Economy of Vellore: SIDCO

 Tamil Nadu Small Industries Development Corporation, an undertaking of the government of Tamil Nadu, popularly known as SIDCO, was formed in 1972 to develop Tamil Nadu's industrial estates.
 This is a list of SIDCO installations in the Vellore region.

 SIPCOT

 The State Industries Promotion Corporation of Tamil Nadu Limited (SIPCOT), was formed in 1971 to promote industrial growth in the state and to advance term loans to medium and large industries.
 The SIPCOT Industrial Complex, Ranipet Phase I, is located at Mukundarayapuram.
 Phase II & III are spread over an area of 730 acres and are located in Ranipet.

 Leather Industry

 Hundreds of leather and tannery facilities lie in and around Vellore, including nearby towns such as Ranipet, Ambur and Vaniyambadi.
-The Vellore district is the top exporter of processed leather goods in the country.
+The Vellore district is one of the top exporters of processed leather goods in the country.
 Vellore leather accounts for more than 37% of the country's exports of leather and leather-related products (such as finished leathers, shoes, garments and gloves).